kyleb-c1/baton-tableau-317/README.md

 Flags:
       --access-token-name string     Name of the personal access token used to connect to the Tableau API. ($BATON_ACCESS_TOKEN_NAME)
       --access-token-secret string   Secret of the personal access token used to connect to the Tableau API. ($BATON_ACCESS_TOKEN_SECRET)
-      --api-version string           API version of your server or Cloud REST API. ($BATON_API_VERSION) --content-url string           On server it's referred as Site ID, on Cloud it appears after /site/ in the Browser address bar. ($BATON_CONTENT_URL)
+      --content-url string           On server it's referred as Site ID, on Cloud it appears after /site/ in the Browser address bar. ($BATON_CONTENT_URL)
   -f, --file string                  The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                         help for baton-tableau